Think-N-Kreate-Ltd/AGIS-control-firmware/description.md

 ## some condition of infusion that already known
 - the container usually have size <3L only
-- may have intermittent infusion (adminstered over a special period of time, and at a specific interval)
+- may have intermittent infusion (administered over a special period of time, and at a specific interval)
-- may have a continuous infusion (delivered over a prolonged period of time, e.g. normal saline: serval days?)
+- may have a continuous infusion (delivered over a prolonged period of time, e.g. normal saline: several days?)

 ## problem
 - condition: